Netcracker/qubership-hue/docs/public/configuration-guide.md

 For connection properties, refer to [https://trino.io/docs/471/connector/mongodb.html](https://trino.io/docs/471/connector/mongodb.html).

-In the Hue configuration, you should specify the section for the connection to MongoDB through Trino:
+In the Hue configuration, specify the section for the connection to MongoDB through Trino:

 ```yaml
 hue: